bablokb/autobackup-service/Readme.md

   - `daily`, `weekly`, `monthly`, `yearly`: the names of your backup-levels.
     Rsnapshot's example uses `alpha`, `beta`, `gamma`, but I prefer my own names.
-  - `force_daily`: set this variable to `1` if you want multiple backups per day. **Note that this setting will prevent normal access to the partition, since every plugin will trigger a mount-backup-umount cycle.**
+  - `force_daily`: set this variable to `1` if you want multiple backups per day.
+    **Note that this setting will trigger a *mount-backup-umount* cycle for every plugin of the device.
+To access the partition normally, just let the backup finish normally.
+Afterwards mount the partition manually instead of detaching the device.**

 It should be obvious that the values in `/etc/autobackup.conf` must match your configuration in `/etc/rsnapshot.conf` and `/etc/fstab`.